ayiosbot/util/README.md

 </div>

 ## License
-All code created by Ayios is under MIT license.
-Other code is under its own respective license which will be displayed within their respective files.
+All code within this repository created by Ayios is under MIT license.
+Other code within this repository is under its own respective license which will be displayed within their respective files.